Martha Stewart's Meyer Lemon Crepe Cake

 A Martha Stewart masterpiece that any sweet lover can make.

 This elegant dessert is easier to prepare than you might think.
-You can make the crepes one day ahead and store in the refrigerator.
+You can make the crepes one or two days ahead and store in the refrigerator.
+I have posted the recipe exactly from Martha Stewart's link, but you can make this using any crepe recipe.
+Here is my basic crepe recipe…. an easier version than this one.

 Makes 10 to 12 Servings